oshaked1/tracee/docs/docs/events/builtin/extra/user_stack_pivot.md

-# stack_pivot
+# user_stack_pivot

 ## Intro

-stack_pivot - An event reporting a syscall that was invoked while the user's stack pointer doesn't point to the stack.
+user_stack_pivot - An event reporting a syscall that was invoked while the user's stack pointer doesn't point to the stack.

 ## Description